mhgarry/note_assistant/README.md

 To build this application I used express to create a server.
 I used insomnia to test my REST api.
 I used.
 I used util to bring in utility functions I needed to use in my class.
 I used 'fs' to share functions and classes across different pages.
 I used uuidv4 to create unique ids for each note.
 I also used dotenv and nodemon for development.
 I used Heroku and GitHub to deploy this application.

 ## Tests
-A user can test my application by visition the url on their browser and creating and deleting notes.
+Test application by visiting the url  and creating and deleting notes.
 ## How to Contribute

 Other developers can contribute to this project by forking the repository for it on GitHub and following GitHub's contribution guidlines here https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors